newbery/alert-simulation/README.md

 a multi-threaded version, a completely asyncio'd version, and maybe one using AWS SQS + AWS Lambda.

-5)  The 'reset' actions for both current implementations are not robust enough.
+5)  ~~The 'reset' actions for both current implementations are not robust enough.
 It mostly works but sometimes processes are still left dangling or the queue is not completely purged.
-I should diagnose and fix this.
+I should diagnose and fix this.~~ *(PARTIALLY FIXED: Fixed most cases but probably needs more attention.)*
-*(Partially fixed)*

 6)  More unit tests :)